 A project proposal must be approved by the organization benefiting from the effort, your unit leader and unit committee, and the council or district before you start.
 You must use the Eagle Scout Service Project Workbook, BSA publication No. 512-927, in meeting this requirement.—Eagle Scout requirement 5

-Quick question: Can you begin before getting your district or council’s approval?
-Heck no!
+Pop quiz: Can you begin before getting your district or council’s approval?
+The answer: Heck no!
 Another thing to keep in mind is that you must act as the project leader.
 If you need a few ideas as inspiration for your own project, I’ve got your back with 99 Awesome, Creative, and Acceptable Eagle Project Ideas!

 Remember, there’s much more to setting up an Eagle Scout project than just choosing an idea— in fact, in my experience, there are 10 different steps that you must keep in mind in order to organize a successful Eagle Project: